18F/statelocal/README.md

 This is a Repo documenting 18F's state and local practice.

-S&L Roadmap:
-S&L One Pager:
-S&L Folder:
-IGCA Requirements
-Current S&L Projects in flight